Radek-Wawrzyk/e-obuwie-recruitment-task/README.md

 For displaying, managing and formatting dates I used `dayjs` library, which is great and it offers huge support for dates & dates operations while maintaing a small size (compared to )

+In addition I wrote dozen of unit tests `(32)` for most of my components.
+As my testing knowledge is not good enough, please be understanding.

 The most important components are part of `BaseCalendar directory`.
 List of all BaseCalendar components with small description:

 - **BaseCalendarDay** - Part of the BaseCalendar components.
 BaseCalendarDay does have very basic logic.
 Its usability is related to `@click events` and for `coloring the dates based on various props`.